spring-attic/spring-xd-samples/batch-wordcount/README.md

 ## Running the Sample

-In the batch-wordcount directory

-	$ cp target/batch-wordcount-1.0.0.BUILD-SNAPSHOT-bin/modules/job/* $XD_HOME/modules/job
-	$ cp target/batch-wordcount-1.0.0.BUILD-SNAPSHOT-bin/lib/* $XD_HOME/lib
+In the batch-wordcount directory copy the result of the build to the XD installation using the script.
+Your XD_HOME environment variable needs to be set to the install directory of XD

-	$ cp target/batch-wordcount-1.0.0.BUILD-SNAPSHOT-bin/nietzsche-chapter-1.txt /tmp
+	$ ./copy-files.sh

+Note that the `nietzsche-chatper-1.txt` file is copied to the /tmp directory.

-Now your Sample is ready to be executed.
-Start your *Spring XD* admin server (If it was already running, you must restart it):
+The wordcount sample is ready to be executed.
+For ease of use, start up the single node version of Spring XD that combines the admin and container nodes into one process.
+If it was already running, you must restart it.

 	xd/bin>$ ./xd-singlenode